Disbursement involves posting the amount of financial aid for which you are eligible to your student account. Disbursements follow this pattern:

 - The system uses your financial aid to pay all of your institutional charges (tuition, fees) as well as any non-institutional charges you approved in step 2.
 The amount of money you have left over is known as your "refund."
 Note: some disbursements may be less than the amount owed and no refund will be available at all;

-- We transfer your refund to BankMobile and they send you the money by the method you selected: direct deposit to your checking account, direct deposit to your OneAccount, or a paper check.
+- We transfer your refund to BankMobile and they send you the money by the method you selected: direct deposit to your checking account or to a BankMobile Vibe checking account.
 (Need help setting up your preferences?)

 - You can check your student account on the myCuesta portal to confirm that your aid has been disbursed;

 How We Disburse Aid

 While we award and disburse financial aid by semester (term), there are different disbursement rules for each type of aid.